 Swimming and boating are popular activities for Labor Day weekend.
 No matter how experienced you are, it’s a good idea to review safe boating tips before setting out.
 When children are in the water, always have onsite, active adult supervision.
 Swimming safety rules are body-of-water dependent, so make sure your children are aware of the different dangers of pools vs. oceans, lakes, and rivers.
 Keep your children splashing safely by reviewing these swimming tips.

 We hope you have a safe and happy Labor Day Weekend.
-However, if something does go wrong, your local MD Now will be open from 8am to 8pm during the holiday, with no appointment needed.
+However, if something does go wrong, your local MD Now will be open during the holiday, with no appointment needed.